AlexisVK/grid2flex/CONTRIBUTING.md

 [Semver](http://semver.org/) is a widely accepted method for deciding how version numbers are incremented in a project.
 Versions are written as MAJOR.MINOR.PATCH.

-Any change to CSS rules whatsoever is considered backwards-breaking and will result in a new **major** release.
-No changes to CSS rules can add functionality in a backwards-compatible manner, therefore no changes are considered **minor**.
-Others changes with no impact on rendering are considered backwards-compatible and will result in a new **patch** release.